MEET THE DOCTORS

 Dr. Pepper

-Born and raised in Chicago’s West Pullman neighborhood, Anthony (Tony) Summerville found Mendel to be a good place to get an education.
-Tony lived in the same neighborhood as Bahb and they’d often ride to and from school together, go to fast food restaurants and visit girls.
-As a freshman in Chicago’s 1974, Tony liked to wear big apple hats and high heeled stax shoes, Nik-Nik Shirts and bell bottoms too!
-He was a stylish and handsome young man, and popular with the ladies.
-Bahb recruited Tony into The Doctor’s, and it was easy since they were already close friends.
-Tony would adopt the name Dr. Pepper, the Miracle Stepper because he enjoyed a Chicago Dance Style known as stepping.
-His humor was one of a kind, as was his vision.
-Dr. Pepper worked for his parents neighborhood store, so he always had cash and a car, often a different car every 3-4 weeks.
-Dr. Pepper having a vehicle at his disposal enabled the boys to travel across the city conducting business, getting pluggers made and delivering them to their peers to advertise for them.
-Dr. Pepper’s special interests were cars and parties, and when he wasn’t busy hitting his mark in the group dance offs he could be found working security for The Doctor’s events.
+Born and raised in Chicago’s West Pullman neighborhood, Anthony "Tony" Summerville saw Mendel as a great place to get an education.
+Living in the same neighborhood as Bahb, the two often rode to and from school together, hung out at fast food spots, and visited girls.
+As a freshman in 1974, Tony was known for his stylish fashion, sporting big apple hats, high-heeled stax shoes, Nik-Nik shirts, and bell-bottoms.
+He was not only fashionable but also popular with the ladies.
+Bahb, already a close friend, recruited Tony into The Doctors, where Tony took on the name Dr. Pepper, the Miracle Stepper, a nod to his love for the Chicago dance style known as stepping.
+Known for his unique sense of humor and vision, Dr. Pepper worked at his parents' neighborhood store, which gave him both cash and a car, often a different one every few weeks.
+This access to a vehicle allowed the group to travel across the city, making and distributing pluggers to advertise for them.
+Beyond dance-offs, Dr. Pepper's passions were cars and parties, and when he wasn’t stepping, he could often be found working security for The Doctors events.

 Dr. Casey

-Steve Taylor, aka Dr. Casey was born and raised in Chicago.
-He lived on Chicago’s north side, in the Lathrop Home neighborhood.
+Steve Taylor, aka Dr. Ben Casey was born and raised on Chicago’s north side, in the Lathrop Homes Projects.
 In 1972, his family moved to the far south side West Pullman neighborhood.
 “When we moved to West Pullman, it was predominantly white.
-My family was the third black family on our block.
+My family was the first black family on our block.
 I wasn’t even allowed to go 3 blocks to the west of my house just to go the West Pullman Park because the white kids would chase me out.
-That all changed just one year later in 1973 when 90% of the white families moved out.”
+That all changed just one year later in 1973 when 90% of the white families moved out.
+I was lucky enough to have a job while attending Mendel Catholic, working at Spin-it-Records in the Evergreen Plaza mall.
+Having access to new music allowed the Doctors to practice frequently and perform at a higher level.”

-Dave Harris, from class of ‘78 was Steve's main influence on attending Mendel high school.
+Dave Harris, from class of ‘78 was Steve's next door neighbor and the main influence on attending Mendel high school.
 Monarch men were the draw of all the ladies of other all female Catholic HS.
 Monarch men were thought to be cool, sophisticated, and well mannered.

 Dr. Shrinker